 Policy development 20-Dec-2019 to 12-May-2020

-This issue will be included in the Designs Bill in 2020.
-Further details can be found in our response to the consultation.
+This issue will be included in the Designs Bill in 2020, subject to government priorities.
+Our reasoning and further details can be found in our response to the consultation.